metaborg/documentation/source/core/manual/service.rst

 This manual describes all services in Spoofax Core.
-A service is a class (and typically a singleton object) that provides a single piece of functionality to the Spoofax Core system.
+A service is a class (and typically a singleton) that provides a single piece of functionality to the Spoofax Core system.
 Services can be accessed through facades, or injected through dependency injection.

 Both MetaBorg, Spoofax, non-meta, and meta services are described, with each service noting in which component it can be found.
+Each service has a corresponding interface which is the Java API to that service.
+Some services have specializations that specialize the interface in order to provide more specialized return types or additional method arguments.

 -----
 Basic